 Degree programs: Students who successfully complete their programs will receive their degrees.
-Certification: Students in the CNA & HHA program will be eligible to test for certification.
-Students are scheduled by the Program Director.

 ATTENDANCE POLICY

 The school expects students to demonstrate the same work habits that are required in the workplace.
 Students are expected to arrive on time and should not be absent for any session of instruction.
 Maintaining excellent classroom attendance enables students to develop new skills that are required by employers.
 To meet attendance requirements and successfully graduate from their training, students must complete a minimum of 80% of the total scheduled hours for the program.
 If a student expects to be absent or late, they must notify the college by contacting the instructor in advance or the registrar.
 Attendance is monitored in every class period.
 A student who fails to attend for fourteen (14) consecutive calendar days will be terminated from the program.
 This policy is applicable for online classes.